 Think a patchwork blanket or stripes and those yarn scraps will definitely become useful.

-Baby blankets or larger throw blankets can be made with lots of different colours, weights and textures.
+Baby blankets or larger throw blankets can be made with lots of different colors, weights, and textures.

 More Yarn Stash Patterns

-If you want to see more pattern that will help you to use up your scrap yarn, then take a look at this post: 20 Patterns To Use Up Your Yarn Stash.
+If you want to see more patterns that will help you to use up your scrap yarn, then take a look at this post: 20 Patterns To Use Up Your Yarn Stash.

 This pattern roundup includes both knitting and crochet patterns.